Greece › Mykonos › Best Beaches

 Thanks a lot!

-Yes, swimming is likely in late May.
-Air is generally warm by then with water still being a little chilly – but doable.
+Yes, I have no trouble swimming in late May.
+Air is generally warm by then, with water still being a little chilly, but for me, it is fine.
 Ornos is a great beach and one of the most protected on the island keeping water just a little warmer than other beaches.
 Erato Hotel Mykonos is close to the beach and great value for the area (otherwise populated with luxury boutique hotels).

 Hey Dave,